Bilateral Relations

 Economic And Trade Relations

-Norway follows the GSP system as classified by the OECD for the purpose of Official Development Assistance to different income group countries.
-In accordance with the OECD’s classification, Norway grants additional preferential tariffs to the LDCs and LICs.
-Norway has has accorded Pakistan GSP status, meaning that Pakistani goods benefit from a 10-100 percent tariff reduction when imported into Norway.
+Norway follows the GSP system as classified by the OECD and therefore, accords Pakistan GSP status, meaning that Pakistani goods benefit from a 10-100 percent tariff reduction when imported into Norway.

-Trade level between Pakistan and Norway is well below its true potential.
-The volume of bilateral trade in the fiscal year 2021-2022 was US$ 128.40 million, slightly tilted in favour of Pakistan.
-Pakistan exports to Norway amounted to US $66.52 million whereas imports from Norway amounted to US$ 61.88 million.
+The volume of bilateral trade in the fiscal year 2022-2023 was US$ 198 million.
+Pakistan exports to Norway amounted to US$ 134 million, whereas imports from Norway amounted to US$ 64 million.
 Pakistan’s major exports to Norway included household linen, clothings, apparel, sportswear, rice, fruits, sports equipment etc. Pakistan’s imports from Norway included scrap, fish products, Nickle, wood pulp, polymers etc.)

 Norway’s small market size and high tariff rates are among the impediments to the growth of bilateral trade.